harvard-acc/smaug/docs/source/run_model_in_simulation.rst

       --cacheline_size=32 \
       --accel_cfg_file=gem5.cfg \
       --fast-forward=10000000000 \
-      -c <path-to-smaug>/build/bin/smaug \
+      -c /workspace/smaug/build/bin/smaug \
       -o "my_model_topo.pbtxt my_model_params.pb --gem5 --debug-level=0"

-This command runs our custom 3-level model in gem5-Aladdin simulation. gem5-Aladdin provides a wide range of SoC simulation choices, for instance, here, the simulated SoC has an out-of-order CPU running at 2.5GHZ, a two-level cache hierarchy with a 2MB, 16-way associative L2 cache and 32B cacheline size.
+This command runs our custom 3-level DNN model in gem5-Aladdin simulation. gem5-Aladdin provides a wide range of SoC simulation choices, for instance, here, the simulated SoC has an out-of-order CPU running at 2.5GHZ, a two-level cache hierarchy with a 2MB, 16-way associative L2 cache and 32B cacheline size.

-The :code:`fast-forward` parameters is used to speed up the simulation of the initialization phase, which uses a simplified CPU model in gem5.
-In SMAUG, we use gem5's magic instruction :code:`m5_switch_cpu` to switch to the detailed OoO CPU when the initialization is done.
+There are a few parameters that have special importance. :code:`--mem-size=4GB` will attempt to allocate an enitre 4GB block of memory.
+If the host machine is low on memory, this could fail.
+The :code:`--num-cpus=1` can be adjusted to allow for multithreading (see :ref:`label_multithreading` for discussion).
+The :code:`--fast-forward` parameter is used to speed up the simulation of the initialization phase, which uses a simplified CPU model in gem5.
+It is set to a very large cycle value to ensure that gem5 doesn't automatically switch to detailed CPU too early.
+In SMAUG, we use gem5's magic instruction :code:`m5_switch_cpu` to switch to the detailed CPU when the initialization is done.
+For the SMAUG commandline options, note that now we must pass :code:`--gem5` flag to enable gem5-Aladdin simulation.

 After the simulation starts, we will see the output look like this::